 After reviewing all the options, Jennifer settled on choosing fourteen different frames.
 The styles range from eccentric and bold to professional and modest.
 The 42 offered frame colors and customizable lens colors give each buyer the opportunity to jazz up or play down each pair to match one’s preferred taste.

 The lenses that are included with each pair of glasses are of the best visual quality.
-All lenses are fit with CR39 lenses with 100% UVA/UVB protection.
-The lenses are also oleophobic and hydrophobic, ensuring that each lens stays smudge free.
+All lenses are fitted with CR39 lenses with 100% UVA/UVB protection.
+The lenses are also oleophobic and hydrophobic, ensuring that each lens stays smudge-free.

 The Next Steps